1966 United States Senate election in Alaska

 The 1966 United States Senate election in Alaska was held on November 8, 1966.
 Incumbent Democratic U.S. Senator Bob Bartlett was re-elected to a third term in office in a landslide, defeating Republican dentist Lee McKinley in a rematch of their 1960 race.
-Bartlett would not complete the term, dying in office on December 11th, 1968, following complications after heart surgery.
-Ted Stevens would be elected to succeed Bartlett, and would serve for 40 years in the U.S. Senate.
+Bartlett would not complete the term, dying in office on December 11, 1968, following complications after heart surgery.
+Ted Stevens would be elected to complete Bartlett's term, and would serve for 40 years in the U.S. Senate.
 This was the last time until 2008 that a Democrat was elected to Alaska's Class 2 Senate seat.